nauticalist/resume/README.md

 - Hiring, team building, organization, and budget planning
 - Software development process definition, execution, and optimization
 - Engineering management, mentorship, and career growth
-- Company strategy and product vision
+- Company strategy and product vision and product management
 - Agile software development with scrum best practices

 * This year, I have Golang and blockchain development with golang in my learning journey.

 ## EXPERIENCE

-### CTO, Engineering Manager
+### CTO

 **MTR Informatics, Training and Consultancy Inc., Turkey | May 2017 - Current**